drarunmitra/nfhs-caesarean-paper-data-analysis/README.md

 ## Author

 **Dr. Arun Mitra**

 Corresponding Author

 ## License

 This repository is made publicly available to support transparency and reproducibility in research.
 Please cite appropriately if you use these materials.

-## Acknowledgments

-Data were obtained from the National Family Health Survey (NFHS), conducted by the International Institute for Population Sciences (IIPS), Mumbai, under the stewardship of the Ministry of Health and Family Welfare (MoHFW), Government of India, with technical assistance from ICF International.

-Spatial boundary files were obtained from publicly available sources and simplified for computational efficiency.

 ## Repository DOI